 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

 - 4. Remove the M.2 2230 solid state drive or M.2 2280 solid state drive, whichever is applicable.

 - 5. Remove the wireless card.

-- 6. Remove the right/processor fan.
+- 6. Remove the fan.

-- 7. Remove the left/video fan.
+- 7. Remove the battery frame.

 - 8. Remove the heat sink.

 - NOTE: If you are removing the system board to replace/access other parts, you may remove the system board with the heat sink attached to it in order to simplify the procedure and preserve the thermal bond between the system board and heat sink.

-- 9. Remove the battery frame.